pzptz/spotify-app/README.md

 **Segments**: Audio segments attempts to subdivide a song into many segments, with each segment containing a roughly consistent sound throughout its duration.

+**For more information about audio analysis, please visit this [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/).**

 ### Song Features
 **Acousticness**: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.